Punktum-dk/epp-service-specification/README.md

 | P-number        |                    | The is communicated via the extension: `dkhm:pnumber`                                                                           |
 | EAN             | :white_check_mark: | The is communicated via the extension: `dkhm:EAN`                                                                               |

-The locking of data is towards an authoritative register, like CPR (Central Person Register, Danish individuals) or CVR (Dansk Virksomheds Register, Danish companies, associations and public organisations).
+The locking of data is towards an authoritative register, like CPR (Central Person Register, Danish individuals) or CVR (Dansk Virksomheds Register, Danish companies, associations and public organizations).

 Locking is applied in conjunction with

 - Successful ID-control
-- For Danish companies, associations and public organisations if a CVR number is matched towards the CVR register
+- For Danish companies, associations and public organizations if a CVR number is matched towards the CVR register
-- For European companies, associations and public organisations if a VAT number is matched towards the VIES service
+- For European companies, associations and public organizations if a VAT number is matched towards the VIES service
 - For contact object appointed as registrants and waiting list position owners, the name is locked in order to prevent change of ownership of these

 <a id="create-contact"></a>